It’s 4.22pm and you’re sitting at your desk wondering, where has the day gone?!

 Switch or reverse the triggers!
 Decide on a reward for completing a task if you feel the task is unrewarding.
 If the triggers are ambiguous or unstructured, outline the goal of the task, or create a quick plan of your approach.
 Can you make the boring task funner somehow?

-Put them against each other
+Put tasks against each other

 This may seem like an odd one, but stay with me.
 If you’ve got a list of tasks you need to do, and there are a few items you’ve procrastinated on - put them side by side, then pick one.
 This may help as you’ll most likely pick the easier option, and get that done.
 It may also help reframe that that task was doable afterall.